omerfarukz/Child-Lang/README.md

 # Child-Lang
 New programming language designed for children who can read and write

-    write    hello world
+    print    hello world

 ##Other example:

-    write   please type your name
+    print   please type your name
     read    NAME
-    write   hello NAME
+    print   hello NAME
-    write   how are you?
+    print   how are you?
     read    ANSWER
-    write   bye bye
+    print   bye bye